untoxa/UnaPACK.GBZ80/readme.md

 Original version: https://gitlab.com/ivagor/unapack

-May be used with GBDK/GBDK-2020
+May be used with GBDK/GBDK-2020 v.4.1 and higher

 Decompressor for aPLib